 Today, we’re taking an in-depth look at Shining 3D’s brand new EinScan HX, a hybrid handheld 3D scanner combining the speed, versatility, and precision of both structured light and laser scanning technology.

 Thanks to this hybrid 3D capture technology, it is capable of handling demanding metrology and engineering use cases.
 The EinScan HX is also equipped with a color camera in order to perform colored 3D scans.

-For the reference, this is our fourth Shining 3D scanner review, so we are familiar with the brand and are able to evaluate how the company and their product lineup have evolved over the years.
+For reference, this is our fourth Shining 3D scanner review, so we are familiar with the brand and are able to evaluate how the company and its product lineup have evolved over the years.

 This EinScan HX is the ninth product from the Einscan family, the H series being the first to boast hybrid 3D scanning technology.
 Both the H and HX portable 3D scanners need to be tethered to a computer to work, but still provide great freedom of movement for users.

 This way, it combines the advantages of traditional structured light 3D scanners – speed and cost-to-performance ratio – with the ability to comfortably 3D scan humans without blinding them during the process.